base-link/base/book/graphics.md

-# Graphics in Star
+# Graphics in NoteTree

-Here is a hello world graphics rendering in Star.
+Here is a hello world graphics rendering in NoteTree.

 ```
 load @termsurf/crow